-- a RemoteServerList_t m_DiscoveryServers lists the servers linked to the participant.
-This member has only significance if discoveryProtocol is CLIENT, SERVER or BACKUP.
-These member elements are RemoteServerAttributes objects that identify each server and report where the servers can be reached: - GuidPrefix_t guidPrefix is the RTPS unique identifier of the server participant we want to link to.
-There is a ReadguidPrefix method to easily fill in this member from a string formatted like "4D.49.47.55.45.4c.5f.42.41.52.52.4f" (note that each octet must be a valid hexadecimal figure). - metatrafficUnicastLocatorList and metatrafficMulticastLocatorList are ordinary LocatorList_t (see fast-RTPS documentation) where server's locators must be specified.
-At least one of them should be populated. - Duration_t discoveryServer_client_syncperiod specifies the time span between PDP metatraffic exchange, and has only significance if discoveryProtocol is CLIENT, SERVER or BACKUP.
+A RemoteServerList_t m_DiscoveryServers that lists the servers linked to a client participant.
+This member has only significance if discovery_protocol is CLIENT, SERVER or BACKUP.
+These member elements are RemoteServerAttributes objects that identify each server and report where the servers can be reached:

+Attribute Description GuidPrefix_t Is the RTPS unique identifier of the server participant we want to link to.
+There is a guidPrefix ReadguidPrefix method to easily fill in this member from a string formatted like "4D.49.47.55.45.4c.
+5f.42.41.52.52.4f" (note that each octet must be a valid hexadecimal figure). metatrafficU nArea outdinarya tomenatistr List_t (see LocatorListType) where the server's locators must be and specified.
+At least one of them should be populated. metatrafficM ulticastLocatorList Duration_t Has only significance if discovery_protocol is CLIENT , SERVER or BACKUP . discoverySer vEor_acclientrit specifics the pidging period as explained in key concepts.
+When a client has not yet established a reliable connection to a server it pings until the server notices him and establishes the connection.
+For a server it specifies the match period as explained in key concepts.
+When a server discovers new clients it only starts exchanging info with them at regular intervals as a mechanism to bundle discovery info and optimize delivery.
 The default value is half a second.